If you’re like most writers, you want to turn your passion for writing into a real online business.

 - Typically, you will include samples, portfolios, and other resources to the client.

 - Then, clients will sift through the applications and choose the freelancer he wants to hire.

 ProBlogger Job Board

 A great example of a freelance marketplace is ProBlogger.com.
-This is one of my favorite sports to find great writing gigs but it is competitive.
+This is one of my favorite sports to find great writing gigs, but I will say, it is competitive.

 You need to find a way to stand out in the crowd of other freelancers!

 Make the client understand how your work help them grow their business.
-Whether it’s sending a strong I found some of my freelance writing jobs from these type of listings!
+Whether it’s sending a strong, I found some of my freelance writing gigs from these type of listings!

 But remember, it is competitive.
 I once asked my golf writing client how many people applied.

 Luckily, he liked my pitch, story, and blog writing samples.
 Now, I would consider him a friend and one of my favorite clients.

 The longer we have worked together, the more work he has given me too.
 Here’s some of the paychecks I get from clients I’ve landed on job boards.